 Made In The Core Kit

 OK, you know which material you want and pieces you need.
 Now, it’s time to pick the brand.
 You could go affordable with Farberware, fancy with All-Clad or get the best of both worlds with Made In.
-Manufactured in America, the new line is produced in an environmentally responsible way—the company recycles all its materials and either melts and reuses or condenses its excess metal into powder, which is then molded into automotive parts.
+The new line is produced in an environmentally responsible way—the company recycles all its materials and either melts and reuses or condenses its excess metal into powder, which is then molded into automotive parts.
 The cookware is also high-quality and long-lasting, which leads to better recipe execution, which leads to more compliments to the chef.

 Made In has smart construction on its side.
 Instead of just one material, its pans are made of stainless steel with alternating layers of aluminum in the middle.
 Lined stainless steel is less likely to warp, plus the non-reactive stainless steel exterior prevents against metallic-tasting food.
 The thicker, 5-ply construction also makes for more even and consistent heat, helping you cook better.